-Currently, admin is mostly split between Margaret as Secretary, Jo as Booking Secretary and Debs as Treasurer.
-At the meeting in March 2020, it was suggested we move to fewer specified roles, with tasks allocated to people as committee members, rather than necessarily as named 'officers' (we are only required to have a Chair).
-Margaret has provided a list of the tasks she has been carrying out as Secretary.
-So we should update this after the first meeting post-AGM.
+Currently, administration is mostly split between the Chair, the Booking Secretary and the Treasurer.
+At a meeting in March 2020, it was suggested we move to fewer specified roles, with tasks allocated to people as committee members, rather than necessarily as named 'officers' (we are only required to have a Chair).